Sustainability or cost-cutting? Air NZ motive for canning newspapers questioned

 Stuff chief executive Sinead Boucher said she was surprised to hear the airline was cancelling the newspapers for reasons of sustainability.

-"Not a single tree is cut down to make our papers - 100 per cent of the paper used is made from waste of byproduct.
+"Not a single tree is cut down to make our papers - 100 per cent of the paper used is made from waste or byproduct.
 Our ink is made from vegetable oil and tree sap which is biodegradable."

 Her company was a signatory to the Climate Leaders' Coalition and was trying to reduce its own environmental footprint.